Sweeping up Zeta: Introduction

 \end{example}

-Now imagine that an (admittedly, somewhat fussy) inspector arrives at the last hour of a day, and wants to watch each of the tasks being done---one at a time, each one performed from beginning to end without interruption.
-After an observed task completes, the inspector next watches the lowest-numbered task beginning as promptly as possible among those tasks they have not yet watched.
+Now imagine that an (admittedly, somewhat fussy) inspector arrives at the last hour of a day, and wants to watch each of the tasks being done---one at a time, each one performed from beginning to end without interruption.\footnote{We must insist that the inspector arrives at the last hour, since for any other specified hour, one can construct a scheduling problem that has no equitable partitions with a task starting in that hour.} After you complete a task under observation, the inspector next watches the lowest-numbered task beginning as promptly as possible among those tasks s/he has not yet watched.
 A \defn{successful partition} is an equitable partition that allows our inspector to watch each task performed exactly once, without any delay between the end of one task and the beginning of another.

-\begin{example} The equitable partition $[1,2,2,4,5,5,5]$ (above, on the right) is successful because our inspector can observe the tasks without interruption as follows:
+\begin{example} The equitable partition with starting hours $[1,2,2,4,5,5,5]$ (on the right in~\Cref{ex:ex1}) is successful because our inspector can observe the tasks without interruption as follows:

-The equitable partition $[1,1,2,2,3,4,5]$ (above, left) is \emph{not} successful because the inspector experiences delays between the end of the third task and the beginning of the second, and between the end of the sixth task and the beginning of the fourth:
+The equitable partition with starting hours $[1,1,2,2,3,4,5]$ (on the left in~\Cref{ex:ex1}) is \emph{not} successful because the inspector experiences delays between the end of the third task and the beginning of the second, and between the end of the sixth task and the beginning of the fourth:

 \end{example}